Skip to main content

 The Starfall Accord by Sera Voss.

-Slow burn enemies-to-lovers space opera.
+Slow burn enemies to lovers space opera.
 Dual POV.

 Closed door.
-Standalone HEA — no cliffhanger, no waiting for Book 2 to resolve the romance.
+Standalone HEA: no cliffhanger, no waiting for Book 2 to resolve the romance.

 Book 1 of The Starfall Accord series.

-$4.99 USD · EPUB · 300 pages · DRM-free · Instant delivery.
+$4.99 USD · EPUB + PDF · about 300 pages · yours to keep · launching soon.

 Not sure?
-The first three chapters are free — no email, no account, no obligation.
+The first three chapters are free: no email, no account, no obligation.

-Buy direct for $4.99 · Read three chapters free
+See the book · Read three chapters free

 Ready to Fall Into the Stars?